sandeep52525/demo/demo/readme.md

 #Learning git - VCS

-This is the first git repository created by username => sandeep, for learning purpose. this line is edited through Github.
+This is the first git repository created by username => sandeep, for learning purpose.
+This line is edited through Github.